 horizontal bands.
 Luís Alvarado has a distant view,

-view of the island.
+and Arturo Bolanos has another distant view, but the tower is not seen in Google's satellite view of the island and Bing's satellite view just misses the tower.
 Located on an island about 500 m (0.3 mi) offshore

 and 5 km (3 mi) northwest of Limón.
 Accessible only by boat.
 Admiralty

 - 1891 (station established 1878).
 Active; focal plane 41 m (135 ft); white flash every 10 s.